msearle5/xygos/docs/guide.rst

 Start simple
 ````````````

-Begin your Angband career as a warrior.
-Warriors are relatively simple to
+Begin your Xygos career as a soldier.
+Soldiers are relatively simple to
 begin with, and are less likely to be eaten by a pack of jackals.
+The
+Athletic personality is also recommended for the ``hit them until they stop
+moving, then hit them again to be sure`` type.

 Focus!
 ``````

-Angband is a very harsh game, in that the character you've been playing for months could be killed by a single careless action.
+Xygos is a very harsh game, in that the character you've been playing for months could be killed by a single careless action.
 Playing when tired or drunk is probably a good way to leave yourself with nothing but a sad tale to share on the forums.
 If you have the ability to sense monsters or traps then